 Understanding Junos Fusion Ports

 In a Junos Fusion topology, cascade, uplink, and extended ports are components that play key roles.
-Figure 1 and Figure 2 show sample Junos Fusion topologies, which serve as points of reference for this discussion of cascade, uplink, and extended ports.
+Figure 1shows a sample Junos Fusion topology, which serves as a point of reference for this discussion of cascade, uplink, and extended ports.

 In the Junos Fusion topology shown in Figure 1, two aggregation devices and two satellite devices are deployed.
 The aggregation devices are connected to each other through a multichassis link aggregation group (MC-LAG).
 Each satellite device is connected to its respective aggregation device through one or two links.

 On the aggregation devices in each illustration, each link is connected to a cascade port (for example, CP1 on Aggregation device 1), while on the satellite devices, each link is connected to an uplink port (for example, UP1 on Satellite device 1).
 Hosts 1 through 4 are connected to Satellite device 1 through extended ports EP1 through EP4, and so on.

 Understanding Cascade Ports

 A cascade port is a physical interface on an aggregation device that provides a connection to a satellite device.
 A cascade port on an aggregation device connects to an uplink port on a satellite device.